Nothing like a heat wave to make you appreciate the KitchenAid Ice Cream Maker attachment…

 For firmer consistency, store your ice cream in an airtight container for 2-4 hours.

-Many customers brag about using their ice cream maker attachment every weekend, though there has been the occasional complaint about blue cooling get leaking from the bowl.
+Many customers brag about using their ice cream maker attachment every weekend, though there has been the occasional complaint about blue cooling gel leaking from the bowl.

 The best way to prevent this is to realize that the Freezer Bowl should be treated with great respect specially when it is frozen; you might want to let it defrost completely before washing.

-Making your own ice cream allows you to get really creative.
-On a hot summer day, I can’t think of a better way to end a meal than with an ‘adult ice cream’ which you certainly won’t find at the supermarket.
+On a hot summer day, I can’t think of a better way to end a meal than with an ‘adult ice cream’ which you won’t find at the supermarket.
 And what better than a KitchenAid ice cream maker attachment to get the job done?